cosmos/cosmos-sdk/x/gov/README.md

   doing a range query on `proposalID:addresses`.
 * A mapping from `ParamsKey|'Params'` to `Params`.
 This map allows to query all x/gov params.
-* A mapping from `VotingPeriodProposalKeyPrefix|proposalID` to a single byte.
-This allows us to know if a proposal is in the voting period or not with very low gas cost.

 For pseudocode purposes, here are the two function we will use to read or write in stores: